mushishi78/romsey-chamber/_members/organic-bliss.md

 Rose is a fully qualified and experienced baby wearing (sling) consultant, and knows a bit about washable nappies too!

 Find us at 5 Dukes Mill, Broadwater Road, Romsey SO51 8PJ.
 Parking is free in Romsey public car parks (not Aldi) after 4pm...

+Our opening hours are Tuesday to Saturday, 10:00 to 17:45, while our online shop is open 24/7, 365 days a year (with free delivery to SO and BH postcodes).
+We are closed on Bank Holidays.
+Our contact email is info@organicbliss.co.uk, or you can use Facebook or Twitter to contact us.

+We look forward to seeing you soon!

+Rose & Brian x

+"...and every day, everywhere, our children spread their dreams under our feet.
+And we should tread softly." - Sir Ken Robinson